Yashu-Simform/Python/README.md

 ### Packing and Unpacking
--   Here * and ** is used  for packing and unpacking tuples and dictonary.
+-   Here * and ** is used  for packing and unpacking tuples and dictonary respectively.
 -   A * operator is used for sequence and ** is used for key-value pairs

 -   Packing: When we do not know how many arguments will be passed to function, we can use packing to pack any number of arguments into a single variable.